-As for the EOI round, it is very important that all panel members use the full range of scores, in other words: between 1 (best) and 6 (worst).
+As for the EOI round, it is very important that all panel members use the full range of scores, i.e. between 1 (best) and 6 (worst).
 The purpose of the target distribution is to ensure that the proposals are ranked in a fair manner, and that no proposals are unfairly advantaged or disadvantaged by a skewed distribution.

 In the Full Proposal round, the full range of scores should be used so that a relative ranking can be obtained.
-For this reason, please ensure you keep to the distribution - the scoresheet has a built-in distribution that automatically reflects the grades entered.
-Any panellist who does not meet the target distribution may be asked to re-score the proposals.
+Even if you think that none of the full proposals merit low scores, please ensure you allocate at least one grade 1 and one grade 6 for each category (assuming that there are 6 or more proposals to be assessed) - as the panel will need to cut out roughly half the proposals in each category regardless of the overall quality.
+For this reason, please ensure you use the full range of scores - the scoresheet has a built-in distribution that automatically reflects the grades entered.